You don't need a PS5 or Xbox Series X right now — here's why

 If you’d rather get lost in virtual reality than sit in front of a TV, you can pick up the excellent $299 Oculus Quest 2 for the price of an Xbox Series S. This all-in-one VR headset is fully standalone, meaning you don’t need to set up any pesky wires or sensors (or have a powerful PC) to get sucked into great games like Beat Saber, Superhot VR and Star Wars: Tales from the Galaxy’s Edge.

 And if you’re looking for an affordable substitute to the Xbox Series X, Xbox Game Pass Ultimate is well worth a look.
-This subscription service lets you stream nearly 200 top games including Gears 5, Batman: Arkham Knight and Minecraft Dungeons directly to your Android phone or tablet for $15 a month.
+This subscription service lets you stream nearly 200 top games, including Gears 5, Batman: Arkham Knight and Minecraft Dungeons, directly to your Android phone or tablet for $15 per month.
 Game Pass Ultimate is an especially good value if you also have an Xbox One or PC, as you’ll be able to download and play hundreds of top console and Windows games as well.

 Cloud gaming has its caveats — you’ll need a solid Wi-Fi or cellular connection for smooth gaming, and even then you may notice some latency compared to playing on a console.
 But these services are a great way to try out big blockbuster games without forking out a ton of cash upfront.